sandipanpaul21/Clustering-in-Python/README.md

 * -1: Means clusters are assigned in the wrong way

 ### 16 Disadvantage & Choosing Right Cluster
-* Disadvantage of each clustering technique
+* Disadvantage of each clustering techniques respectively
 * Based on the data, which is the right clustering method